ujjwal404/Blog/_posts/PCA.md

 ---
 title: 'Principal Component Analysis'
 date: '2022-04-15'
-excerpt: 'Explaination and Implementation of PCA from scratch in python.'
+excerpt: 'Learn how Principal Component Analysis can help you reduce the dimensions of your dataset and extract meaningful insights from your data.
+Follow along as we implement PCA from scratch and gain a deeper understanding of this powerful machine learning technique.'
 coverImage: 'static/images/PCA.webp'
 ---